A detailed Examination of Conscience for Priests

 Have I been negligent/sloppy/half-hearted in my apostolate?

 Have I procrastinated (e.g. with email), avoiding more serious priorities?
-Have I wasted time watching useless TV, or internet?
+Have I wasted time watching useless TV, or social media, or the internet?

 Have I given serious time to study, knowing is necessary for a priest?